artemsaraiev/pd_backend_dev/concepts/access-control/AccessControl.md

 # Concept: AccessControl

 + **concept** AccessControl [User, Resource]
-+ **purpose** control who can access which resources by organizing users into groups and granting permissions
++ **purpose** control which users can access which resources by organizing members into named groups, handling invitation workflows, and granting group/private/universal permissions
-+ **principle** users can create groups, add and remove other users to groups, and get access to resources based on the groups they are in.
-Also provides a way to grant universal access to a resource to all users.
++ **principle** users can create groups, invite prospective members by username, manage memberships, and gain access to resources through their memberships.
+The concept handles lifecycle events such as promoting/demoting admins, revoking membership (including voluntary leaves), granting/removing private or universal access, and recording invitation responses.
 + **state**
   + a set of Groups with
     + a name String